Michaelangel007/guerrilla_guide_programming_questions/README.md

 And for the love of readability please DON'T use lowecase `l` and `u` because you are too lazy to type "lower" and "upper" for variable names.
 (I use `min`, `mid`, and `max` instead for readable array offset names.)

 Lastly, please don't return magic numbers such as -1.
-There is a reason const variable names were invented.
+There is a reason _const variables_ were invented.

 ```c
 #include <stdio.h>